jakexchan/cn-address-convert/README.md

 # cn-address-convert

-Convert the china address data to tree structure from [vux datas](https://github.com/airyland/vux/tree/v2/src/datas) and use it on element-ui `Cascader` component.
+Convert the Chinese address data to tree structure from [vux datas](https://github.com/airyland/vux/tree/v2/src/datas) and use it on element-ui `Cascader` component.

 ![Use case](./images/case.png)